ezanageressu/Software-Engineering-Sprint5/README.md

 ### Additional updates to this sprint

 1. Fixed Scoreboard such that it works when there are less than 10 highscores
-2. Added different class and UI for scoreboard
+2. Splitted scoreboard, welcome screen and gameplay screen into 3 different UIs and classes
 3. Improved documentation